 Smoking: designated areas only

-Why it matters: You can be fined or asked to move on.
+Smoking while walking is restricted in many districts, and you can be fined or asked to move on.

 Regional differences & useful exceptions